 Requirements: The Master of Arts, Biblical Studies requires 36 credit hours of graduate course work, including the writing and successful defense of a thesis.
 Students must maintain a 3.25 GPA during their studies in order to be in good standing.
 After completing all course requirements, students must pass a comprehensive examination consisting of objective and essay-based questions.
-The program can be completed in three years.
+The program can be completed in three years for full-time students.